Declan Rice’s nightmare West Ham return a result of Arsenal’s complacency

 West Ham 3-1 Arsenal: Rice could only make his return to the London Stadium from the bench as Mikel Arteta’s changes backfired

 By the time Declan Rice eventually took to the pitch on his return to West Ham, his rescue mission had begun to look like an impossible task.
-The smattering of boos that greeted the return of only the third West Ham captain in history to lift a major honour were quickly drowned out by a rapturous roar.
+The smattering of boos that greeted the return of only the third West Ham captain in history to lift a major honour were quickly drowned out by a rapturous roar, but they not for him.
 Rice had only been on for a matter of moments when Jarrod Bowen’s deflected strike cannoned in off Aaron Ramsdale and with it, Rice’s old club led his new club by three goals.
 By the end, Arsenal crashed out of the Carabao Cup with barely a whimper.

+This was not a happy homecoming for Rice – it was a terrible night for Arsenal, a difficult evening for Ramsdale, and a regretful one for Mikel Arteta.
+The Arsenal manager took responsibility for the defeat after his side were second-best throughout.
+The Gunners have biggest priorities this season but with Rice starting on the bench, alongside Bukayo Saka, Gabriel Martinelli, Martin Odegaard and William Saliba, those who were given their chance failed to take it.
+Jorginho was poor in midfield, the drop-off from Rice significant, while Kai Havertz and Reiss Nelson were ineffective.

 After Rice helped inspire West Ham to the Europa Conference League last season, delivering a fitting send-off on his final appearance for the club, it could be that the Hammers win another trophy before he does.
-Rice, of course, has bigger goals than the Carabao Cup, but it could be that the competition serves as the perfect way for West Ham to build on last season’s success.
-Bowen and Lucas Paqueta were excellent, but the game’s outstanding moment came with Mohammed Kudus’s stunning second for the hosts.
+Rice, of course, has bigger goals than the Carabao Cup, but the competition serves as the perfect way for West Ham to build on last season’s success.
+West Ham took this seriously: Bowen and Lucas Paqueta were excellent, but the game’s outstanding moment came with Mohammed Kudus’s stunning second for the hosts.
 West Ham have invested the Rice money wisely.

+Arsenal, though, had their lack of depth exposed.
+Arteta’s side were slow and ponderous, and it was no surprise to see Rice was summoned to begin his warm-up midway through the first half, greeted by a warm, rippling standing ovation from much of the London Stadium.
+After making changes, Arteta left himself with the security of a high-quality bench and it quickly became clear that Rice, Saka, Odegaard and Martinelli would be needed.

 The blame from an Arsenal perspective deserved to be shared around, yet the focus naturally fell on Ramsdale.
 The England international had his shirt pulled and felt he was fouled, if VAR was used in the Carabao Cup fourth round then it may have been overturned.
 Yet his appeals towards referee Anthony Taylor were in vain and an important night for the goalkeeper was off to a difficult start.
 Perhaps Ramsdale, clearly Arsenal’s No 2 now despite Arteta’s curious claim that he would be rotated with David Raya, felt under more pressure than he usually would have been before he was dropped.